-Currently, the final arbitration decision remains to be issued by the Arbitration Tribunal, whose pronouncement depends on whether there is an agreement between Petroperú S.A. and Savia on the amount of the rent for the period 2013-2023.
-If there is no agreement, the Arbitration Tribunal will determine it.
-For this reason, to date negotiations have been made with Savia to determine the amount of the lease of goods during this period.
+At December 31, 2020 the final arbitration decision remains to be issued by the Arbitration Tribunal, whose pronouncement depends on whether there is an agreement between Petroperú S.A. and Savia on the amount of the rent.
+The deadline for negotiations with Savia on a possible change in the amount of the goods lease was extended until December 18, 2020.
+On February 1, 2021, by Proceeding Order No. 27, the Arbitral Tribunal decided to order the temporary suspension of the rent payment set in the contract corresponding to the periods 2019, 2020 and thereafter, for a period of six months from the notification of this proceeding order.

-(b) The Company signed in March 2014 a lease contract of the assets the Pucallpa Refinery and Sales plant, Residences and Administrative Offices with Maple Gas Corporation Del Perú S.R.L. (hereinafter, MAPLE), for a period of 10 years, which expires on March 28, 2024.
+(b) A lease contract signed in March 2014 of the assets the Pucallpa Refinery and Sales plant, Residences and Administrative Offices with Maple Gas Corporation Del Perú S.R.L. (hereinafter, MAPLE), for a period of 10 years, which expires on March 28, 2024.
 MAPLE pays the Company US\$1,200 thousand annually on a quarterly basis.

-During 2018, the Corporate Legal Management has informed Maple that the contract has been duly terminated for breach of contract, default in rents and failure to provide the service of Receiving, Warehousing, and Dispatch.
-In this regard, the Company began an Arbitration process against MAPLE in order to declare the lease resolution at August 20, 2018, the payment of the pending rent and interest, as well as compensation for lost profits and damages.
+During 2019, the Corporate Legal Management has informed Maple that the contract has been duly terminated for breach of contract, default in rents and failure to provide the service of Receiving, Warehousing, and Dispatch.
+In this regard, the Company began an Arbitration process against MAPLE in order to declare the lease resolution at August 20, 2019, the payment of the pending rent and interest, as well as compensation for lost profits and damages.